-Of the various calls for practical Christian work which have come to us, Sunday School teaching stands foremost.
-Through the faithful teaching of the Word many of the children taught have been led to the Savior.
-During a part of the past year a field of ministry was opened among the young men of the gov-ernment C. C. C. camp near Fort Wayne; a bus load of young men visited the camp weekly, holding a Bible class and a worship service.
-When the weather is favorable, a voluntary and enthusiastic group of students conduct street meetings down town in the heart of the business section.
-On Saturday night some teams of men visit such places as the transient bureau and pool halls to distribute tracts and to speak a word for the Master.
+Sunday School teaching is one of the most important forms of our practical Christian work.
+When the weather is favorable, a voluntary and enthusiastic group of students conducts street meetings down town in the heart of the business section.
+On Saturday night some teams of men visit such places as pool halls to distribute tracts and to speak a word for the Master.
 Visiting the sick in hospitals and needy homes is as much an inlet for divine blessing upon the visitors as an outlet for divine compassion upon the visited.
 Thus, wherever a student whose heart is aglow meets a hungry soul, a contact for the Gospel story is made.